 Stealth vaping is the act of vaping in a discreet manner.
-Using small vapes that put out medium-size vapor at most, the user can regulate the exhaled-puff size to be barely visible.
+Using small vapes that put out smaller volumes of vapor, the user can regulate the exhaled-puff size to be barely visible.
 This form of vaping works best with concealable devices that have low power and have a tight MTL draw, often called stealth vapes.

 Stealth vaping is what you do when you don’t want to draw unwanted attention to yourself.
 Since vapor in small quantities barely has a faint aroma, there’s no noxious odor to contend with, which makes stealth vaping so possible.
 That said, stealth vaping can still produce visible vapor (if you’re not doing it right).
 It’s not wise to do it in spaces where vaping is banned.
 New laws spring up frequently that place public vaping in the same category as smoking cigarettes, and some places that forbid vaping—like on an airplane—could land you in deep trouble with the law if you’re caught.

 Common places where vaping is banned: